-- 1. Name of the applicant entity;
+- 1. Name of the federally recognized tribe;

-- 2. Name of a contact person; and
+- 2. Name and title of a contact person; and

 - 3. A brief statement indicating the applicant's intent to submit a proposal.

 Failure to submit a Letter of Intent is not grounds for disqualification.
 Prospective applicants that submit a Letter of Intent and decide later not to apply will not be penalized.
-Please email your non-binding Letter of Intent to Apply by Monday, May 15, 2023.
-Please identify the email subject line as "MMIP Letter of Intent" and submit the letter to: mmip@bscc.ca.gov.
+Please email your non-binding Letter of Intent to Apply by Friday, January 12, 2024.
+Please identify the email subject line as MMIP Grant Letter of Intent and submit the letter to mmip@bscc.ca.gov.

-Executive Steering Committee
+Development of the MMIP Grant: Executive Steering Committee

-To ensure successful program design and implementation, the BSCC uses Executive Steering Committees (ESC) to inform decision making related to the Board's programs.
-The BSCC's ESCs are composed of subject matter experts, community partners, and interested parties representing both the public and private sectors.
-The BSCC makes every attempt to include diverse representation on its ESCs, in breadth of experience, geography and demographics.
+To ensure successful program design and implementation, the BSCC uses an Executive Steering Committee (ESC) process to inform decision making.
+An ESC is composed of subject matter experts, community partners, and interested parties representing both the public and private sectors.
+The BSCC makes every attempt to include diverse representation on its ESCs in breadth of experience, geography and demographics.

-ESCs are convened and approved by the BSCC Board as the need arises to carry out specified tasks, including the development of RFPs for grant funds.
-Not only do the ESCs develop RFPs, but members of the ESC also read and rate the proposals submitted by prospective grantees.
+ESCs are convened by the BSCC Board to carry out specified tasks, including the development of BSCC's grant programs.
+In addition to developing the RFP, members of the ESC also read and rate the proposals submitted by prospective grantees.
 Once the proposal evaluation process is complete, ESCs submit grant award recommendations to the BSCC Board and the Board then approves, rejects, or revises those recommendations.
 Members of the ESCs are not paid for their time but are reimbursed for travel expenses incurred to attend meetings.

-The Missing and Murdered Indigenous People ESC includes representation from native organizations, community-based organizations, legal services, and state and local law enforcement agencies.
+The ESC for the MMIP Grant Program includes representation from native organizations, community-based organizations, legal services, and state and local law enforcement agencies.
 A list of ESC members can be found in Appendix A.